-- PowerNotes employee communication notice
+- PowerNotes employee communication notice.

-- Powerlines feature staff magazine
+- · Powerlines feature staff magazine.

-- · CEO monthly messaging
+- · CEO monthly messaging.

-- Posters/display banners
+- Posters and display banners.

-- · Videos, podcasts etc.
+- · Videos and podcasts.

-Together with an external launch and a timetable of monthly themes to promote the DEI message.
+These will be part of a wider campaign which will include an external launch and a timetable of monthly themes to promote the DE&I message.